Jason McCord / Level Designer

 SAINT LO

-We had to make this level look and play good on "next gen" (Xbox 360, PlayStation 3, Wii) and "current gen" (Playstation 2, Xbox).
+This was the first level we made for Call of Duty 3, so we had to make a big push for this level look and play good on "next gen" (Xbox 360, PlayStation 3, Wii) AND "current gen" (Playstation 2, Xbox).
 The technical hurdles that came with that were huge and there were a lot of late nights.

 The level prototyped lots of different features from procedural grass, to retreating AI, to a simple destructible geometry system and even simulated cloth physics that I believe was cut for performance reasons.

 A small, mirrored multiplayer map that shipped with Call of Duty 3.
-The game play took place inside and around a bunker system that sat on the side of a road.
+The gameplay took place inside and around a bunker system and trench that sat on the side of a road in Verdun, France.

 This map was best played in Capture the Flag and Team Deathmatch, and was made for small matches where you could really have dueling your enemy by firing and displacing.